trainingwheels/trainingwheels/vagrant/README.md

 -----------------------

 If you want special provisioning steps taken, you can place a setup.local.sh bash script in this directory and it will be run after the other provisioning steps.

+If you want to run a custom Ansible playbook from this script, name it (or them) *.local.yml, which is ignored in this repo's .gitignore.

 Vagrant recovery
 ----------------